Spadelicious/Spadelicious/README.md

 _uhhhhh my name is spadel or spade idc which one uhhh_

-__I like tc2, arsenal, stardew valley, and uhh more stupid shit idk ask me what i like__
+__I like tc2, arsenal, stardew valley, dave and bambi, and uhh more stupid shit idk ask me what i like__

 <div align=center>